SiteGround vs WP Engine: which is the best for your WordPress site?

 At the same time, the cheapest plans are rarely offering the best value.
 That’s why I analyzed the rest of the packages.

-SiteGround has 3 plans ranging from $6.99 to $14.99 a month with a yearly subscription and introductory discount.
+SiteGround has 3 plans ranging from SiteGround Wordpress price to $10.69 a month with a yearly subscription and introductory discount.

-The cheapest plan is limiting and does not include the main features that make SiteGround so attractive.
+The cheapest plan is limiting and does not include the main features that make SiteGround so attractive – that is staging, on-demand backups, and Ultrafast PHP.
 On the other hand, both other options look great.

 - GrowBig is a more standard option for small business websites and popular blogs.
 Freelancers can also use it to host their clients’ sites.